Lillian Gish: Personal life

 Gish never married nor had children.
-Her association with D. W. Griffith was so close, that some suspected a romantic connection.
+Her association with D. W. Griffith was so close that some suspected a romantic connection.
 Although several of their associates were certain they were at least briefly involved, Gish never acknowledged a romantic relationship with the director.
 For the remainder of her life, she always referred to him as "Mr. Griffith".

 Gish was involved with producer Charles Duell, and drama critic and editor George Jean Nathan.
 In the 1920s, Gish's association with Duell became something of a tabloid scandal, when Duell sued her, and made the details of their relationship public.

 Gish was a survivor of the 1918 flu pandemic, having contracted the illness during the filming of Broken Blossoms.

 Gish became a vegetarian in her childhood through influence of her aunt, and could not bear the thought of killing animals.
 Her vegetarianism became well known in 1925, as she was seen nibbling on a raw carrot in federal court.
 Newspaper photographs of her eating in court caused a carrot-eating fad across the United States.
-She later gave up vegetarianism and preferring to eat boiled eggs, fruit, meat, and vegetables.
+She later gave up vegetarianism, preferring to eat boiled eggs, fruit, meat, and vegetables.

 She maintained a close relationship with her sister Dorothy and with Mary Pickford for her entire life.
 Another of her closest friends was actress Helen Hayes, the "First Lady of the American Theatre".
 Gish was the godmother of Hayes's son James MacArthur, and designated Hayes (who survived her by just 18 days) as a beneficiary of her estate.